TtheBC01/KawPow/README.md

 ### Customizing the CUDA version

-If you are going to use your GPU with this image, you will need to make sure the host CUDA version and container CUDA versions match.
+KawPow requires the use of a GPU, so you will need to make sure the host CUDA version and container CUDA versions match.
 Check what CUDA release you are using:

 ```shell
 nvidia-smi
 ```

-Then build with an appropriate base image using the build-time arg `CUDAVERSION`:
+Then build with an appropriate base image using the build-time arg `CUDAVERSION`.
+For example:

 ```shell
 docker build -t kawpow --build-arg CUDAVERSION=11.4.0 .